 Activity Name: Balancing of spoon and fork in Gravitation

 In this experiment, we will fasten a fork, spoon, and wooden matchstick together in a specific manner.
 When the combination is placed on the edge of a glass, it will surprisingly balance steadily.
 We will explore the scientific principles behind this peculiar balancing phenomenon.

 Step by Step Procedure:

-- Attach the disc firmly to the shaft of the electric motor.
+- Place the wooden matchstick parallel to the handle of the fork.

 Lesson Learnt from Experiment:

 This experiment demonstrates the concept of the center of gravity.
 When the fork, spoon, and matchstick are arranged in a particular way, the combined center of gravity of the system is positioned precisely over the edge of the glass, allowing it to balance effortlessly.
 This equilibrium occurs due to the force of gravity acting on the object’s mass at a single point, enabling it to stay in a stable position.